devleaks/followthegreens/docs/index.md

 ## 4D

-After reading [this paper](https://www.sciencedirect.com/science/article/pii/S0968090X19311404), I decided to incorporate their proposal into FtG.
+After reading [this paper](https://www.sciencedirect.com/science/article/pii/S0968090X19311404), We decided to incorporate their proposal into FtG.

 In a nutshell, FtG will now monitor your taxi speed and invite you to adjust it.
 It will do so by adjusting the speed of the «rabbit» light in front of the aircraft,